stevedimarzio/tidal-mcp/README.md

 The container can be deployed to any cloud container service (AWS ECS, Azure Container Apps, etc.):

 **Key Configuration:**
-- Set `API_KEY` environment variable for authentication
 - Set `PORT=8080` (or let the service auto-detect)
 - Expose port 8080
-- The `/health` endpoint bypasses API key authentication for health checks
+- The `/health` endpoint is available for health checks

 **Example for AWS ECS / Fargate:**